JacobGriff/Unity-InverseKinematics/README.md

 ![IK-Setup](https://github.com/user-attachments/assets/d0501775-7c75-4ddc-bcfb-0cf7da949e6f)

 To setup, all you need is a parent object which contains all of the following:

-	Objects called Start, End, and NextFootPos
+	1. Objects called Start, End, and NextFootPos
-  2 Objects to be used as Armature
+	2. Two Objects to be used as Armature
-  A Foot Object
+	3. A Foot Object